IOC vs Existing Systems

 IOC difference: IOC reaches neglected circuits, plug loads, pumps, valves, and routine loads in legacy buildings and portfolios.

-Smart panels can provide circuit visibility, control, and electrification support.
+Smart panels can provide panel-level circuit visibility, control, backup prioritization, service-limit management, and electrification support.

 Demand Response